matante/ex1-java-neviim-matante/README.md

 </p>
 <h1>4.
 Assumptions</h1>
 <p>
-  I opened the file for append and closed it each time.
+  I opened the file for append and closed it each time.<br>
+  I accidentally used the java doc tool right to the project folder instead of creating a javadoc folder, so project folder is a bit messy, please ignore that and find the documentation in the JavaDoc folder
 </p>